 restaurants, with streets and alleys on the water and an old,

 quaint harbor.
 There were lots of tourists and the city was quite animated.

 The next day we drove to Balos beach

 along dirt roads that became more and more panoramic.
 You can reach this beach also by ferry, with organized boat trips,

 but the view from the top on this bay is something unique and

 The dirt road to Balos is viable even with a

 normal car, albeit very slowly, so the road access is really advisable.
-We took several photos, one more spectacular
+We took several photos and we explored

 the hidden corners of this very famous yet